Dr Fuschia Sirois, PhD, BSc

 - Toussaint L, Sirois F, Hirsch JK, Weber A, Vajda C, Schelling JC, Kohls N & Offenbächer M (2017) Gratitude mediates quality of life differences between fibromyalgia patients and healthy controls.
 Quality of Life Research.
 View this article in WRRO

-- Baird H, Webb T, Martin J & Sirois F (2017) The relationship between time perspective and self-regulation: A protocol for a meta-analytical review.
-BMJ Open.
+- Baird HM, Webb TL, Martin J & Sirois FM (2017) The relationship between time perspective and self-regulatory processes, abilities and outcomes: a protocol for a meta-analytical review.
+BMJ Open, 7(6).
 View this article in WRRO

 - Sirois F, Riess L & Upchurch D (2017) Implicit Reasons for Disclosure of the Use of Complementary Health Approaches (CHA): a Consumer Commitment Perspective.
 Annals of Behavioural Medicine.
 View this article in WRRO

 - Sirois F, Molnar DS & Hirsch JK (2017) A Meta-analytic and Conceptual Update on the Associations Between Procrastination and Multidimensional Perfectionism.
 European Journal of Personality, 31(2), 137-159.
 View this article in WRRO